 Our West London Community Group raised an amazing £25,000 for the charity last year, a great example of what can be achieved.

-Teams of up to ten can enter, with each group being given £5 to use as start-up capital.
-The groups then have four weeks to turn that £5 into as much as they can, using their own talents, energies and imagination to devise money making schemes such as car washing, biscuit baking, bring and buy sales…the sky is literally the limit.
+Teams of up to ten can enter, with each group coming up with their start-up capital (we have seen students putting forward £1 each to use as their start up).
+The groups then have four weeks to turn it into as much as they can, using their own talents, energies and imagination to devise money making schemes such as car washing, biscuit baking, bring and buy sales…the sky is literally the limit.